caiomiyashiro/geospatial_data_analysis/AMLD-2020/README.md

 `http://127.0.0.1:8888/?token=8a9ce1b6213dc455003b2ccdc79028a00b660b7666f9841b`

 4. copy and paste the link into your browser
-5. to uninstall everything, run `make clean`
+5. to uninstall everything, run `make down`

 ### Manual Setup
 1. Download following links into `data` folder: